 On May 3, 2022, the South Carolina Department of Health and Human Services (SCDHHS) announced the results of its comprehensive review of the South Carolina Department of Mental Health's (DMH) school mental health services program and seven recommendations to improve access to mental health services in South Carolina schools.
-The review was conducted by SCDHHS' Bureau of Program Integrity and Internal Audit and included several key findings that prompted the agency to make recommendations it believed would remove barriers that previously existed to providing access to quality mental health services in South Carolina's schools.
-Through the implementation of its recommendations, SCDHHS established a short-term goal of reducing the counselor-to-student ratio in South Carolina's schools from 1:1,300 to 1:650 (effectively the equivalent of providing access to a mental health counselor in each school in the state) by 2023.
-A summary of the key findings, SCDHHS actions specific to its May 2022 recommendations and updated South Carolina school mental health services data from a September 2023 survey of South Carolina school districts are available below.
+The review was conducted by SCDHHS' Bureau of Program Integrity and Internal Audits and included several key findings that prompted the agency to make recommendations it believed would remove barriers that previously existed to providing access to quality mental and behavioral health services in South Carolina's schools.
+Through implementing its recommendations, SCDHHS established a short-term goal of reducing mental health counselor-tostudent ratio in South Carolina's schools from 1:1,300 to 1:650 (effectively the equivalent of providing access to a mental health counselor in each school in the state) by 2023.
+In January 2024, SCDHHS announced it had achieved that goal.
+The agency continues to work with providers, South Carolina schools and its partners at the South Carolina School Behavioral Health Academy to improve access to vital mental and behavioral services for South Carolina children.
+Updated school-based mental and behavioral health services data from a September 2024 survey of South Carolina school districts, along with a summary of the agency's 2022 review key findings and SCDHHS actions specific to its May 2022 recommendations are available below.